-Almost all businesses have separate personal and corporate finance bank accounts.
+Almost all businesses have separate personal and business bank accounts.
 Separating accounts helps companies maintain financial records, prevent overspending, and file taxes correctly.
-You can decide to open a general business check or savings account, payroll account, or business tax account.
-No matter what sort of account you need to learn how to open a business bank account.
+You can decide to open a business account or savings account, payroll account, or business tax account.

 Why would you open a bank account for your business?

-Establishing an account with a business bank is an important part of keeping finances in order.
-Learn how to set up an account with a business bank using the following four steps.
+Opening a business account is an important part of keeping finances in order.
+Know how to set up a business bank account using the following four steps.

 1. Select a bank

-Deciding on a bank is the first step to setting up a business account.
-You will find a bank that fits the needs of your company, which means that you need to decide what you are looking for in a business account.
+Selecting a bank is the first step to setting up a business account.
+You need to find a bank that fits the requirements of your company, which means that you need to decide what you are looking for in a business account.

 At certain banks, opening and maintaining an account is free, as long as you hold a certain balance.
-Ask around to see what are the minimum criteria for balance at each branch.
+Find out what are the minimum criteria for balance at each branch.

-You should also decide whether it is important to you to receive interest on the funds in your account or not.
-And, some banks may be providing cash incentives.
+You should also decide whether you are required to receive interest on the funds in your account or not.

 2. Prepare articles

 The next step to open a company account is to get your papers in order.
-The materials you will need to depend largely on the structure of your company.
+It depends largely on the structure of your company.